 We offer several photography and photoshop classes for those looking for a place to get started.
 These introductory classes provide you with a foundation on which to develop your skills and artistic vision.

+We add classes periodically throughout the year in response to demand so check back often.
+If you have a group of family or friends you’d like to take a class with we can schedule a special class for you.
+Just call and we can discuss the details with you.
 All of our scheduled classes are taught in our Eagle River studio (11823 Old Glenn Highway, Suite 107, Eagle River, AK 99577).
 If you have special requirements we can arrange to teach most of our classes at other locations.
-Call us for more information.
+Call us for more information at (907) 727-1284.

 In addition to scheduled group classes we provide one-on-one and small group instruction to accommodate students with challenging schedules or special topics.
 Sessions are $35 per hour for a single student or $25 per hour for multiple students (per student).